dyne/Zenroom/docs/website/docs/encrypt.md

 ## Upload file

-Select a file on the local harddisk.
+Select a file on the local harddisk of maximum size 400KiB.

 Nothing will be uploaded to any server.